 Women of the Industrial Era

 Sojourner Truth's contributions to abolitionism and women's suffrage are revealed through her own words.
 She worked tirelessly to aid the freed men after the Civil War and brought increased recognition to their plight.
 We discuss the right of all voices to be heard in a democracy and determine how Sojourner Truth's work was philanthropic.

-This lesson will explore the contributions made by Clara Barton as a nurse and founder of the American Red Cross.
-This is an example of the women from the Industrial Era making a difference through contributions to society.
-This lesson incorporates a service project connecting the students to the Red Cross.
+This lesson explores the contributions made by Clara Barton as a nurse and founder of the American Red Cross.
+Her work is an example of the women from the Industrial Era making a difference through contributions to society.
+This lesson incorporates a service project connecting youth to the Red Cross.